 Rolling, bouncing, racing, zipping, squishing, and more!
-Physics is fun, and these simple physics experiments are perfectly fun physics for kids!
+Physics is fun, and these easy physics experiments are perfectly fun physics for kids; you can even do them at home or with small groups in the classroom.
 Whether you are exploring laws of motion, sound waves, or light, physics is everywhere!
-Make sure to check out all of our simple science experiments and STEM activities for all year round learning and play!
+Make sure to check out all of our science experiments for all year-round learning and play.

 Can physics be playful?
-Absolutely, and we will show you AMAZING physics experiments for kids that are easy to set up, budget-friendly, and of course playful!
+Absolutely, and we will show you AMAZING physics projects for kids that are easy to set up, budget-friendly, and playful!
 Hands-on is the way to go with our young scientists, explorers, and engineers.

 From catapults to rockets and ramps to light and sound, you will find a little bit of everything to start enjoying physics at home or add to your classroom lessons with your kids.
 We even have some free fun printable packs to help you get started at the bottom of this page.

-Oh and if you are looking for an equally awesome collection of simple chemistry experiments for kids, we have that too!
+Oh, and if you are looking for an equally awesome collection of every day earth science experiments or chemistry experiments for kids, we have that too!

 Kids are great for questioning everything, and we want to encourage…

-In the following easy physics experiments and activities, some of the things you are going to learn a little bit about are static electricity, Newton’s 3 Laws of Motion, simple machines, buoyancy, density, and more!
-And all with easy household supplies, so you can still do awesome physics projects on a budget!
+The physics experiments below teach you a little about static electricity, Newton’s 3 Laws of Motion, simple machines, buoyancy, density, and more!
+And with easy household supplies, you can still do awesome physics projects at home on a budget!

 You will love these neat physics project ideas we have to share with you.
 I handpick my selections based on what I think my son would enjoy, what supplies are needed, and what amount of time needs to be dedicated to each activity.

-Click on each link for the full descriptions of each of the experiments and activities.
+Click on each link for the full descriptions of each experiment and activity.

 AIR RESISTANCE EXPERIMENT